-I discovered something very special about this classic dish recently.
 Lasagna doesn’t have to have meat, or cheese, or even noodles to be amazingly delicious!
-In this hearty vegan and gluten-free lasagna I used a mixture of shiitake and white button mushrooms, fresh rosemary and tarragon, swiss chard, homemade sauce (so easy!!!), tofu “cheese,” and squash.
+This hearty gluten-free and vegan butternut squash lasagna is a family-favorite and perfect for any occasion.
+It’s made with a mixture of shiitake and white button mushrooms, fresh rosemary and tarragon, swiss chard, homemade sauce (so easy!!!), tofu “cheese,” and squash.
 The flavor and texture are excellent.
+This recipe for vegan butternut squash lasagna is a perfect allergy-friendly dish for holidays, family dinners, or just any night where you want something with a little more umph!
+Why use noodles when you can use thin roasted slices of butternut squash in your lasagna instead?

 No-Noodle Butternut Squash and Swiss Chard Lasagna [Vegan, Gluten-Free]